KevinGimbel/demo/imageswitcher/README.md

 ### Image Switcher

-A tiny JavaScript that let's you create photosets with a preview image that gets updated when you hover over a thumbnail or click it.
+A tiny bit of JavaScript that let's you create photosets with a preview image that gets updated when you hover over a thumbnail or click it.

 Usage: